formlio/forml/docs/tutorial.rst

     $ python3 setup.py bdist_4ml upload

    This should publish the project into your local filesystem forml registry making it available for the production lifecycle.
-This becomes the first published :ref:`lineage <concept-persistence>` of this project versioned (according to the version from :ref:setup.py `<project-setup>` as ``0.1.dev0``)
+This becomes the first published :ref:`release <concept-persistence>` of this project versioned (according to the version from :ref:setup.py `<project-setup>` as ``0.1.dev0``)

 Production Lifecycle Actions